States have three critical roles in helping communities replace lead service lines (LSLs) by:

 - The financial assistance is limited as follows:

-- Financial assistance is not more than 1/2 of the total cost to property owners, though loans can cover the remainder or the full cost;
+- Grant funding is not more than 1/2 of the total cost to property owners, though loans can cover the remainder or the full cost;

 - Loans to property owners are not forgivable; and